-- 1. Within town and District Centres applications for Hot Food Takeaways (Sui Generis) will normally be supported provided that the proposal: - (a) Will not result in an over-concentration, or clustering of Hot Food Takeaways (Sui Generis) uses to the detriment of the character and function of that centre. - (b) Will not result in an unacceptable adverse impact on the health and wellbeing of existing and future occupants of neighbouring land and buildings due to its associated operational effects, including the generation of litter. - (c) Proposed external features including shop front facia, advertisements, security fittings, and lighting, do not degrade the urban environment. - 2.
-Outside the boundary of a designated town or district centre applications for Hot Food Takeaways (Sui Generis) will only be considered for approval where: - (a) The development site is more than 400m walking distance from an entrance (not necessarily the main entrance) to a secondary school, youth centre, leisure centre or Public Park; - (b) The proposal is in a ward where fewer than 15% of the Year 6 pupils, or 10% of reception pupils have been classified as obese; - (c) The proposal is in a ward that is not within the 20% most deprived wards in England; and - (d) It can be demonstrated that extended opening hours will not cause an unacceptable impact on residential amenity or highway safety. - 3.
+- 1. Within town and local shopping centres applications for Hot Food Takeaways will normally be supported provided that the proposal: - (a) Will not result in an over-concentration, or clustering of Hot Food Takeaways (Sui Generis) uses to the detriment of the character and function of that centre. - (b) Will not result in an unacceptable adverse impact on the health and wellbeing of existing and future occupants of neighbouring land and buildings due to its associated operational effects, including the generation of litter. - (c) Proposed external features including shop front facia, advertisements, security fittings, and lighting, do not degrade the urban environment. - 2.
+Outside the boundary of a designated town or local shopping centre: - (a) Extended opening hours will only be permitted where it can be demonstrated that there would be no unacceptable impact on residential amenity or highway safety. - (b) In support the Council's objective to reduce levels of childhood obesity in the borough, applications for new Hot Food Takeaways (Sui Generis), will only be approved where the development is: - i.
+Beyond 400m walking distance of an entrance to a secondary school, youth centre, leisure centre or Public Park; and - ii.
+Outside a ward where more than 15% of the Year 6 pupils, or 10% of reception pupils have been classified as very overweight in the preceding three-year period. - 3.
 Where a takeaway service is to be offered by a restaurant or café, in determining the dominant use class for the premises, consideration will be given to: - (a) The internal and external layout of the premises. - (b) The proportion of space designated for hot food preparation. - (c) Other servicing requirements. - (d) Designated customer circulation space.